Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Uniform Algorithms for Temporal Constraints

-Since $\rel X$ has a bounded $k$-strategy with respect to $\rel B$, it is in particular boundedly singleton arc consistent as witnessed by the non-trivial potato system $(H_x)_{x\in X}$.
+Since $\rel X$ has a well-ordered $k$-strategy with respect to $\rel B$, it is in particular well-ordered singleton arc consistent as witnessed by the non-trivial potato system $(H_x)_{x\in X}$.
 Since $\mathscr C$ contains a semilattice operation,~\Cref{semilattice-sac-free-set} applies and there exists a non-empty free set $F$ where $a\in H_x$ for every $x\in F$.
 If $F=X$, we are done.

 Otherwise, let $F_1\subseteq F$ be an inclusion-minimal free set for $\rel X$.
 We know by~\Cref{ll-min-freeset} that $H_{x,y}$ is a subset of the diagonal for all $x,y\in F_1$.
 Let $G$ be the $k$-strategy from $\rel Y$ to $\rel A$, where $G$ is defined as in~\Cref{projection-strategy} (1) and $\rel Y=(X/F_1)\setminus F_1$ is the contracted projection of $\rel X$ onto $X\setminus F_1$.
 Then by induction hypothesis, $(\rel Y, G)$ has a decomposition sequence $F_2,\dots,F_m$, which means that $F_1,\dots,F_m,$ is a decomposition sequence of $(\rel X, H)$. \end{proof}